pjcv89/fasttext_inference/README.md

 ## Requirements

-Make sure you have [Docker](https://www.docker.com/get-started) installed in your machine .
+Make sure you have [Docker](https://www.docker.com/get-started) installed in your machine.
 The Docker base image is [this](https://hub.docker.com/r/continuumio/miniconda3), which has a standard installation of [miniconda](https://docs.conda.io/en/latest/miniconda.html) (based on Python 3.7).
 As you will be able to see from the Dockerfile, the following tools and libraries are installed when building the image.

 Tools: